 “Yeah, you’ll have to get the injuries treated.
 You were punched in the face by one of your friends, and thrown down some stairs.
 You could consider yourself lucky not to have broken any bones.”

 “I’m… quite sure I was in an accident,” I correct her, although I don’t sound very convinced.
-“I crashed my car into some bus or something like that.”
+“I crashed my car into a bus or something like that.”

-“Yes.
-You were found in your car with a few broken ribs, a concussion and a lot of blood on your face.
+“The bus driver avoided a collision.
+You were found in your car with a concussion and your face covered in blood.
 I was testing your memory.”

 “… Are you sure you are a doctor?”

 The doctor goes on about treatment stuff, but I can’t get Ainhoa out of my head.
 Particularly the resentment she focused on me, which didn’t match her gentle face.
 Before I jumped into Asier’s body, I didn’t bother weighing the pros and cons of kidnapping someone else’s recently deceased corpse, but to be fair I didn’t have time to waste before necrosis set in.
 I ventured into this new stage of my existence like someone who had found someone else’s discarded clothes.
-From now on, I feared, I was going to get dragged down by everything this Asier guy had done, and everyone he had tied himself to.
-I already felt sorry for Ainhoa, but I didn’t want to bother with any of it.
+From now on, I fear, I’m going to get dragged down by everything this Asier guy has done, and everyone to whom he has tied himself.
+I already feel sorry for Ainhoa, but I don’t want to bother with any of it.

-At some point I fell asleep, and the next time Ainhoa appears next to my bed I can’t tell if only a couple of hours have passed, or a day.
+At some point I fell asleep, and the next time Ainhoa appears close to my bed, I can’t tell whether only a couple of hours have passed or a day.